stackbit-projects/azimuth-78fcb/content/pages/features.md

     image_alt: App preview on a phone and tablet
     title: Need better technology?
     content: >
-      Every plan was carefully crafted to provide you the best value.
-Besides the plans below, custom solutions are always an option.
+      Every service we offer has been carefully tested and verified so it provides you the best value.
+Besides the standard plans, custom plans are also available upon request.
     actions:
       - label: Free Trial
         url: /signup